Urban Design in Barcelona

 Professor Philip Speranza is the faculty leader of the program.
 He created the program and has successfully run it for over a decade.
 He will be joined by Barcelona architects and other local design professionals, and possibly other visiting University of Oregon faculty members during the program as guest speakers.
 Professor Speranza is an architect, urban designer and assistant professor in the Department of Architecture at the University of Oregon, where he teaches design studios in architecture and urban design, media courses in computation and data visualization.
 Speranza’s research scholarship and creative work explore the use of new geospatial design methods to understand small-scale social and environmental phenomena in urban design.

-Students will be housed in apartments in the same building located within a short commute of the study center.
+Students will be housed in either apartments or residence hall within a short commute of the study center.
 You may share a room with another student depending on the size of the group.
+Additional housing details will be made available closer to the program start date.